-This spacious building, which is of brick, and three stories high, located on the corner of Stockton and Francisco streets, was opened for the reception of patients in July, 1857.
-The lower floor is occupied by the offices of the Resident Physician and attendants, with a surgical ward, and cells for the safe keeping of insane patients.
+This spacious building, which is of brick, and three stories high, located on the corner of Stockton and Francisco Streets, was opened for the reception of patients in July, 1857.
+The lower floor is occupied by the offices of the resident physician and attendants, with a surgical ward, and cells for the safe keeping of insane patients.
 The second floor is occupied by surgical patients, dining hall, apothecary's room, contractor's storeroom, and kitchen.
-The medical patients are allowed the third floor, a number of small rooms in the rear being set apart for medical patients are allowed the third noor, a number of small rooms in the rear being set apart for female patients.
-During the past year important additions have been made, materially enhancing the accommodations.
-The snpplies of the hospital-food, fuel, lights, and washing-are furnished by contract.
-The officers are one Visiting and one Resident Physical Contract of the contra cian, Apothecary, and Contractor.
+The medical patients are allowed the third floor, a number of small second in the real believes the results of small second in the real believes the results of the real second in the real believes the real second in the real second number of small rooms in the rear being set apart